red5pro/red5pro-installer/README.md

 * Cluster configuration - RED5_HOME/webapps/root/red5-default.xml
 * Web applications - RED5_HOME/webapps/*

 The restore wizard prompts the user for each restoreable item.
 If user accepts the item is automatically restored from the backup into the new installation.
-If the user rejects the wizard skosp that item.
+If the user rejects the wizard skips that item.
 Restoration can be re-done anytime manually as well.
 At the end of the wizard the operation exits automatically.